darksteelcode/comp16_emulator/README.md

 ```
 c16emu
 ```
 Use the start arrow and stop square to run and stop the emulator, use the "Load Binary File" button to choose a comp16 binary to run, and the "Reset" button to reset the currently loaded program.
-Use the blue arrow to run one cycle per frame, or use the "set Num" button with the blue arrow to set the number of cycles per frame.
+Use the blue arrow to run one cycle, or use the "set Num" button with the blue arrow to set the number of cycles per frame.

 Note: Once you choose a binary file to run, you still have to press the green start arrow to start the emulator.